Know Before You Go: Indoor Kart Racing

 Step 6: Retrieve your Scoresheet and Compare Notes!

 This scoresheet includes the final results of your race.
 You’ll see each driver’s best lap time in order from fastest to slowest.
 You’ll also see everyone’s average lap time.
 In addition, you’ll see the time you set for each lap.
 Study this closely.
 It’ll clue you in on when you set your fastest lap, so you can think back to what you were doing when that occurred.
+An ideal graph will curve down and get lower and lower.

 Unless your group is ultra-competitive, ask the other racers how they were approaching different parts of the track.
 If that friend was faster than you, or quicker in a particular section, ask what they were doing and apply it during your next race.